gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-Email templates are predefined formats linked to various events for delivering messages to users.
-Use this API to get all subscribed email templates.
+Retrieve email communication templates that are subscribed to.

 *Returned Response:*